rust-lang/rfcs/text/0000-externally-implementable-functions.md

 The compiler of the root crate will find the implementation of all externally implementable functions and give an error if more than one implementation is found for any of them.
-If none are found, and there are any calls to the `extern impl fn` that have not been dead-code eliminated, the result is either an error, or, if the `extern impl fn` has a default body, an implementation is generated that calls that default body.
+If none are found, the result is either an error, or—if the `extern impl fn` has a default body—an implementation is generated that calls that default body.

 # Drawbacks